-Iian Jablon is a commercial litigator who represents individuals and businesses in a broad array of complex business disputes in federal and state courts, arbitrations and administrative proceedings.
-In addition to being a trusted advisor to professionals in numerous fields, he has extensive trial experience, including first-chairing high-stakes cases.
+Iian Jablon is a seasoned trial attorney who represents individuals and businesses in a broad array of complex business disputes in federal and state courts, arbitrations and administrative proceedings.
+In addition to being a trusted advisor to law firms and professionals in numerous fields, he has extensive trial experience, including first-chairing high-stakes cases.

 Iian’s clients span a wide range of industries.
-His practice includes professional liability defense, securities litigation, business litigation, intellectual property litigation, complex class actions and white collar defense.
-He has represented both plaintiffs and defendants in disputes involving business contracts, valuations, securities, patents, real estate, corporate governance, waste of corporate assets, bankruptcy and employment, among other issues.
+His practice includes business litigation, intellectual property litigation, professional liability defense, securities litigation, complex class actions and white collar defense.
+He has represented both plaintiffs and defendants in complex disputes involving trade secrets, patents, fiduciary duties, contracts, securities, real estate, valuations, corporate governance, waste of corporate assets, bankruptcy and employment, among other issues.

 Iian is focused on finding practical solutions tailored to his clients’ business goals.
-In addition to his litigation practice, Iian serves as the firm’s co-general counsel, which gives him unique insights into the day-to-day issues that many of his clients confront.
-This perspective enables him to be highly responsive to his clients’ needs and act as a crucial resource on a range of legal matters as they arise.
+In addition to his litigation practice, Iian has served as the firm’s general counsel since 2010, which gives him unique insights into the complex, multi-faceted issues that his clients confront.
+This perspective enables him to be highly responsive to his clients’ needs and act as a crucial confidential resource on a range of legal matters as they arise.